 What unites them all is that they happen to be ridiculously good at what they do – which is why we jumped at the chance to have them as our newest experts in residence.
 After all, only the best will do for our readers.
 So, before we bring you a new monthly series full of top tips and legal advice that is set to cover everything from pre-nups and divorce to discrimination in the workplace, what happens after we croak and what to know before buying a house, let us introduce you to some of SPL’s super solicitors.

 ROISIN O’DONNELL – WILLS, PROBATE AND TRUSTS

-Roisin is your go-to if you’re thinking about writing or changing your Will, have any queries about lasting power of attorney, or need some help administering estates.
+Roisin is your go-to at Samuel Phillips Law if you’re thinking about writing or changing your Will, have any queries about lasting power of attorney, or need some help administering estates.
 She also carries out any Court of Protection work.

 Tell us something we might not know about you: ‘I used to be in Michael Flatley’s Lord of the Dance as a lead and backline dancer!
 I was performing in sold-out arenas all around the world for seven years before studying Law.’

 ‘I help people achieve their property dreams,’ says Helen, the property law solicitor.
 ‘Whether it’s getting a foot on the property ladder, upsizing, downsizing or a bespoke build.
 I help people make their property assets work for them.’